Polygon-Advocates/The-Quest/megabyte_projects/nft-staking/README.md

 Through this script we are deploying the `QuestNFT`, `QuestToken` and `Staking` contracts and verifying them on the Polygon zkEVM Testnet.
 We are using `ethers` to interact with the smart contracts and `hardhat` to deploy and verify the contracts.

 > So now you have successfully deployed and verified the smart contracts on the Polygon zkEVM Testnet.

+---

+---

+If you have any queries PING ME on Telegram [@megabyte0x](https://t.me/megabyte0x)

+Keep BUIDLing (:bricks:,:rocket:)

+---

+---